trentw/script-to-speech/README.md

      provider:
    ```

-   Edit to assign providers to each speaker.
+   Edit to assign TTS providers to each speaker.
 Note that if provider-specific fields are manually added, they will be persisted in the "populate" step (as seen in ALICE's case below).
 It is required that a provider be added for each speaker:

    ```yaml
    # default: 1556 lines - Used for all non-dialogue pieces